Did you know that you can customize the information that's shown in your Mailbox and also control the way information is displayed?

 System Fields:

-The email subject, message (or a truncated message if it is long), and any assigned Tags.
-To learn about Tags, click here.
+The latest update (or a truncated message if it is long) and any assigned Tags.
+To learn more about Tags, click here.

 • Unread Status